kwonchungli/kwonchungli.github.io/_pages/about.md

 Research Interest
 ======
 I am broadly interested in theoretical aspects of machine/statistical learning and optimization, with emphasis on fundamental questions well motivated by real applications.
 I am particularly interested in real-world challenges in reinforcement learning: in particular, partial observation issues.
-My current effort is put on unraveling the underlying complexities inherent in learning within such environments, as well as seeking for practical algorithms to overcome such challenges.
-I also work on optimization theory.
-Currently, I explore fully first-order algorithms for bilevel optimization, and its application to reinforcement learning.
+My current effort is put on investigating the fundamental complexities of learning within such environments, as well as seeking for practical algorithms to resolve real-world challenges.
+I also work on optimization theory, with a focus on developing first-order algorithms for Bilevel optimization, and their applications to reinforcement learning.